 Both outdoor riding areas are recent additions to the facility and allow students to enjoy the weather while working with the horses.

-There are 3 round pens that are located on the property.
-There is one permanent wood round pen, and two temporary round pens.
+There are 2 round pens that are located on the property.
+There is one permanent wood round pen, and the other one is a temporary round pens.

 Located around the equine center is over 6 miles worth of trails, ranging from beginner to advanced level.
 The miles of trails allow for a beautiful view of the Kentucky River and the Palisades.